Ikechukwu980/Setup-for-Django-app/README.md

  I will provision an external volume like an EBS volume and then map or mount it to the containers volume for data persistency because containers are ephemeral.

-# Step 6: For High Availability,
+# Step 6: For High Availability, Secure connection and Domain name service.
-I will configure the Two Virtual Subnets as the Target group and then setup the Application Load balancer to distribute traffic between the Target groups.
+I will configure the Two Virtual Machine as the Target group and then setup the Application Load balancer to distribute traffic between the Target groups.
 I will also configurte the ALB with the SSL/TLS certifiacte for a secure access to the application Using HTTPS.
+I will create an DNS A record and map the ALB endpoint to the A record for the DNS service to resolve the ALB endpoint to a custom Domain name.

 # Step 7: For Security,
 I will make sure to enable encription at rest as well as in Transit using KMS and SSL/TLS